w3f/Grants-Program/applications/Cyborg.md

 Though Cyborg and the [Phala Network](https://phala.network/) share aspirations of decentralized computing within the Polkadot/Kusama environment, our technical paths and business aspirations are distinct.
 Phala Network provides off-chain compute infrastructure for smart contract-based applications by enabling users to integrate 'phat' contracts with their existing smart contract logic.
 While Cyborg is focused on creating utility for web2 applications.

-Another related project appears to be [Wetee](https://github.com/wetee-dao), which employs a comparable technical architecture.
-However, Cyborg leverages software-level privacy mechanisms such as Full Homomorphic Encryption (FHE), providing us with the capability to deploy containerized instances even on non-TEE CPU architectures.
+Another related project appears to be [Wetee](https://github.com/wetee-dao), which employs a comparable technical architecture utilizing TEEs to safeguard user privacy.
+However, their specific market focus is currently untraceable.
 We are developing products for a validated market that has already attracted interest from various AI applications and 50 small data center providers to join the network once it goes live.

 ![Write here](https://github.com/Cyborg-Network/Grants-Program/assets/93442895/a09109d1-e8f7-4ae5-8f4c-2eafc4b6ef6a)

 Our ultimate goal is to establish a decentralized edge computing network capable of executing targeted low-latency tasks to enhance system performance and efficiency.
-This approach aims to reduce cloud expenses without necessarily replacing cloud services, thereby opening up new markets, particularly in real-time computation for edge AI and edge IoT devices.
+This approach aims to reduce the overall cloud footprint by providing an edge-to-cloud continuum, allowing users to augment our services with their existing cloud deployments.
+This, in turn, opens up new markets, particularly in real-time computation for edge AI and edge IoT devices.

 The technological landscape sees a plethora of competitors, each carving their niche with unique technical and market strategies.
 Renowned names include [Akash Network](https://akash.network/), and [Golem](https://www.golem.network/) .